rgehrsitz/rex/docs/M7_DURABLE_PROCESSING.md

 dependency.

 Repair the producer or rule data before redrive.
-Append a new event and carry the old ID as provenance; never delete or rewrite the old journal:
+Append a new event and carry the old ID as provenance; never delete or rewrite the old journal.
+M7 uses this audited manual procedure after validating the repaired payload with the normal simulation tooling; a first-class redrive command is follow-up work:

 ```sh
 redis-cli XADD rex_events '*' payload '{"weather:temperature":30.5}' original_input_id 'OLD-ID'